What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 That is why it is critical to match the drill speed to the type of drill you are using.
 If you do not do this, you run a considerably higher risk of the drill bit getting burned or worn down.

-If you want to know what sort of drill bits you should have in your workshop, read my previous post “7 essential types of drill bits for woodworking.”
+To know what sort of drills you should have in your workshop, read my previous post “7 essential types of drill bits for woodworking.”

 The material’s hardness also plays a huge role in deciding what drill press speed you should use.